Jaee-C/checkers/README.md

 ![During the game](src/game_state.png)

 ## Installation and Setup Instructions
 Clone this repository.
-You will need a C compiler such as [gcc](https://gcc.gnu.org/install/) or [clang](https://clang.llvm.org/get_started.html) to run the program.
+You will need a C compiler such as [gcc](https://gcc.gnu.org/install/) or [clang](https://clang.llvm.org/get_started.html) to compile the program.

 Installation / Compilation: